 Introduction to Potty Training for Golden Retrievers: Key Strategies for Success

 Common Signs

 • Fidgeting: If you notice your puppy unable to sit still or pacing, it’s a signal that they need to go out.
+A normally calm puppy that suddenly becomes restless is usually telling you something.

 • Circling: Watch for circling behavior as it often indicates that your puppy is preparing to do their business.
+This is one of the most reliable signs across all dog breeds.

 Being attentive to these behaviors will help you respond promptly, reinforcing the training process.
+The faster you react to these signals, the quicker your puppy will learn that communicating their needs leads to a positive outcome.

+Introduction to Potty Training for Golden Retrievers: Key Strategies for Success